ak47adarsh01/Github-Scanner/README.md

 # Github-Scanner

-### Simple app get basic details of an Github User
+### A Simple app to get basic details of an Github User

 Checkout the app - https://github-scanner.vercel.app/